-People today are more conscious than ever about the costs of energy, which have risen dramatically since the 70's.
+People today are more conscious than ever about the costs of energy, which have risen dramatically since 1973, due to the oil embargo.
 The prospect of continuing increases in energy costs has made many homeowners and prospective buyers take a very critical look at energy costs.
 Haphazard, hit-and-miss tactics for conserving energy are not effective in significantly reducing energy costs.
 While some savings may be realized, many things that can provide great savings are overlooked altogether.

 Any energy-related project should be justified by comfort and economic benefit.
 If the amount of money spent will be returned to you in approximately 7 years or less, that is an improvement that should be considered.
 If it will take much longer, it is probably not economically beneficial.
 For example, if an attic does not have any insulation and you know that you can save 60% to 70% of the losses through the attic/ceiling by installing 9 inches to 12 inches of insulation, you should evaluate the cost versus payback.

-In a house with a standard fossil fuel heater, assuming a fuel cost of $1000 to heat the house for one year, the losses through the ceiling (assuming there is no insulation) would be approximately $250 to $300.
-Having a professional install new insulation costing $1.50 per square foot (SF) to insulate a 1000 SF attic, would run roughly $1,500.
+In a house with a standard fossil fuel heater and a fuel cost of $1000 to heat the house for one year, the losses through the ceiling (assuming that there is no insulation) would be approximately $200 to $250.
+If it costs $1.20 per square foot (SF) to insulate a 1000 SF attic, the total cost will be $1,200.
 This will be about a 5 to 6 year payback.
-If the homeowner himself sufficiently insulates the attic, spending, say $300 for the insulation, this would yield a payback in roughly 2 years.
+If the homeowner insulates the attic, and does a good job, it will cost him about $300 for the insulation.
+This would yield a payback in less than 2 years.

-- Approximately 1/3 goes up the chimney carrying moisture, unburned gases, and hydrocarbons.
+- Approximately 1/3 goes up the chimney to carry moisture and unburned gases and hydrocarbons: $333

-- Approximately 1/3 goes straight up through the house (without insulation).
+- Approximately 1/3 of the remaining goes straight up through the house: $222

-- Approximately 1/3 is lost to normal entry and exit, and the windows and doors.
+- Approximately 1/3 is lost to normal entry and exit and at the windows and doors: $222

 - There are other considerations, such as air infiltration, relative humidity, and occupants of the property.
 One adult adds approximately 50 BTUs per hour to the living space.